Hardware Recommendations for RealityCapture

 Is the CPU or GPU more important for RealityCapture?

 Like most Photogrammetry applications, a blend of CPU and GPU processing power is needed to get the best results in RealityCapture.
 We have found that the CPU has a bigger impact overall, and selecting the right model will save you money as well as give you great performance.
 On the video card side, a NVIDIA GPU is required in order to support CUDA – but we observed a modest difference between mid-range to high-end models.
-You can read more about both CPU and GPU performance in the articles linked to on the right.
+You can read more about both CPU and GPU performance in the articles linked below.

 Additional Resources: